dedis/d-voting/web/backend/readme.md

 # Config

-Copy `config.env.template` to `config.en` and replace the variables as needed.
+Copy `config.env.template` to `config.env` and replace the variables as needed.

 ## Generate a keypair